List of X characters: Sōhi and Hien

 Sōhi (蒼氷, Sōhi) and Hien (緋炎, Hien) are the twin daughters of a family that has protected Hinoto for generations.
 Out of respect for the dreamgazer, they address her as "Princess" (姫様, Hime-sama).
 In the TV series, they are actually Hinoto's shikigami.

 Nokoru Imonoyama

-Nokoru Imonoyama (妹之山 残, Imonoyama Nokoru) is the former chairman of the elementary level student board and current director of the famous Clamp Academy, as well as one of the Clamp School Detectives, along with Ijyūin Akira and Takamura Suoh.
+Nokoru Imonoyama (妹之山 残, Imonoyama Nokoru) is the former chairman of the elementary level student board and current director of the famous Clamp Academy, as well as one of the Clamp School Detectives, along with Akira Ijyūin and Suoh Takamura.
 A child of the fabulously wealthy zaibatsu Imonoyama family (who, in fact, founded the Clamp Academy), Nokoru has practically limitless resources at his command.
 He personally knew Magami Tokiko through his relative, the former Chairperson of Clamp Academy, and following the events leading to Fūma's awakening as the Kamui of the Dragons of Earth, Nokoru graciously provides the Dragons of Heaven housing, admitting the younger Seals (Kamui, Yuzuriha, Arashi, Sorata and for a while Subaru) to the Clamp Academy at the junior and senior high school levels (and college in Subaru's case).